mist64/cbmbus_doc/2 Bus Arbitration.md

 and resume it using the same `LISTEN`/`SECOND` combination.
 If the controller has reached the end of its byte stream, it signals `EOI`.
 Again, there is no need to send `UNLISTEN` in this case.

-(Somewhat breaking conventions, some devices interpret `UNLISTEN` as a record delimiter, e.g. Commodore disk drives will execute commands to channel 15 on the `UNLISTEN` event.
+(Somewhat breaking conventions, some devices interpret `UNLISTEN` as a delimiter, e.g. Commodore disk drives will execute disk command strings sent to channel 15 on the `UNLISTEN` event.
 See layer 4.)

-### Copying Data Between Devices
+### Manually Copying Data Between Devices

 The following example has the controller manually copy a byte stream from device 8, channel 2 (a disk drive) to device 4 (a printer).
 First, it tells device 8, channel 2 to talk: